Ballistic conduction in single-walled carbon nanotubes: Ballistic Conduction in CNT Field-Effect Transistors

-Ohmic contacts require no scattering as the charge carriers are transported through the channel, i.e. the length of the CNT should be much smaller than the mean free path (L<< lm).
+Ohmic contacts ballistic require no scattering as the charge carriers are transported through the channel, i.e. the length of the CNT should be much smaller than the mean free path (L<< lm).
 The opposite is valid for diffusive transport.

 In semiconducting CNTs at room temperature and for low energies, the mean free path is determined by the electron scattering from acoustic phonons, which results in lm ≈ 0.5μm.
 In order to satisfy the conditions for ballistic transport, one has to take care of the channel length and the properties of the contacts, while the geometry of the device could be any top-gated doped CNT FET.

 Ballistic transport in a CNT FET takes place when the length of the conducting channel is much smaller than the mean free path of the charge carrier, lm.

 Ballistic conduction in Ohmic Contact FETs

 Ohmic i.e. transparent contacts are most favorable for an optimized current flow in a FET.

 In order to derive the current-voltage (I-V) characteristics for a ballistic CNT FET, one can start with Planck's postulate, which relates the energy of the i-th state to its frequency:

 The total current for a many-state system is then the sum over the energy of each state multiplied by the occupation probability function, in this case the Fermi–Dirac statistics:

 For a system with dense states, the discrete sum can be approximated by an integral:

 In CNT FETs, the charge carriers move either left (negative velocity) or right (positive velocity) and the resulting net current is called drain current.
 The source potential controls the right-moving, and the drain potential - the left moving carriers and if the source potential is set to zero, the Fermi energy at the drain subsequently decreases to yield positive drain voltage.
 The total drain current is computed as a sum of all contributing subbands in the semiconductor CNT, but given the low voltages used with nanoscale electronics, higher subbands can be effectively ignored and the drain current is given only by the contribution of the first subband:

 where $I_0=\frac{4e}{h}kT=\frac{kT}{eR_0}$ and $R_0$ is the quantum resistance.

 The expression for $I_d$ gives the ballistic current dependence on the voltage in a CNT FET with ideal contacts.